Romani people in Turkey: Origin

-The Romani people in Turkey are of very mixed Ancestry.
-According to their own oral tradition, (but it varies in some stories), their Ancestors once came from Hindustan The Early Romani originate from the Indian subcontinent, especially from Rohri in the Sukkur District of Sindh.
+The Romani people in Turkey are of mixed ancestry.
+According to their own oral tradition, (but it varies in some stories), their ancestors once came from Hindustan The Early Romani originate from the Indian subcontinent, especially from Rohri in the Sukkur District of Sindh.
 The linguistic evidence has indisputably shown that the roots of the Romani language lie in Central India: The language has grammatical characteristics of Indian languages and shares with them a big part of the basic lexicon, for example, body parts or daily routines.
 More precisely, Romani shares the basic lexicon with Sanskrit and Prakrit.
 In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were "children of India".
 The conference ended with a recommendation to the Government of India to recognize the Roma community, spread across 30 countries, as a part of the Indian diaspora.

 Genetic

-Genetic findings in 2012 suggest the Early Romani originated in Indian subcontinent.,.
-Another genetic study shows that Turkish Roma are related to the Changar tribe from Pakistan of Punjab,.
-While the Early Romani people traces back to the Indian subcontinent, also Gene flow from the Ottoman Turks spilled over and established a higher frequency of the Y-haplogroups J and E3b in Balkan Roma Groups.
-The Greek Doctor A. G. Paspati made the statemant in his Book from 1860, that Turks married often Roma Woman, as example are the Basketmaker (Sepetçi) Sepečides Romani who is of Turkish/Greeks mixed Ancestry.
+Genetic findings in 2012 suggest the Early Romani originated in Indian subcontinent.
+Another genetic study shows that Turkish Roma are related to the Changar tribe from Pakistan of Punjab.
+While the Early Romani people traces back to the Indian subcontinent, gene flow from the Ottoman Turks spilled over and established a higher frequency of the Y-haplogroups J and E3b in Balkan Roma Groups.
 Greeks and South Slavs DNA also influenced the Balkans Roma people.
-Also, the genetics of Peoples of the Caucasus influenced the Genetic impact of Roma people.
+The genetics of peoples of the Caucasus also influenced the genetics of Roma people.

 Migration to Turkey

-During the Population exchange between Greece and Turkey in 1923, different Muslim Roma groups from Greece, like the Sepetčides (Basketmakers) or the Tütünčides (Tobacco workers) moved to Turkey, and called Mübadil Romanlar.
-The Tobacco worker Roma from Greece, became active members in the Communist Party of Turkey (historical).
+During the Population exchange between Greece and Turkey in 1923, different Muslim Roma groups from Greece such as the Sepetčides (Basketmakers) or the Tütünčides (tobacco workers) moved to Turkey, and were called Mübadil Romanlar.
+Some Roma who were tobacco laborers from Greece became active members in the Communist Party of Turkey (historical).

-Turkish speaking Muslim Roma from Bulgaria, went from 1878 - 1989 in weaves to Turkey together with Turks and Pomaks.
+Turkish-speaking Muslim Roma migrated in waves from Bulgaria to Turkey over the years between 1878 - 1989, together with many Turks and Pomaks.

-Especially Turkish speaking pipe and drum band tribes, descendants of the Turcoman Gypsys went after Bulgarian Declaration of Independence to Istanbul.
+Many Turkish-speaking tribes known for their pipe-and-drum bands, who were descendants of the Turcoman Gypsies went to Istanbul following the Bulgarian Declaration of Independence.

-In 1950-1951 Muslim Roma from Bulgaria came to Turkey and settled in Çanakkale and surroundings.
+In the early 1950s, Muslim Roma from Bulgaria came to Turkey and settled in Çanakkale and its surroundings.